surprisetalk/croak/README.md

 In a sense, the standard library defines the axioms.
 Don't worry about going too deep!
 Let everything develop organically over time.

 Make this into a higher-level programming language!
-That would be a huge "selling-point" -- computer-assisted proofs, playgrounds, easier sharing, etc.
+That would be a huge "selling-point" -- computer-assisted proofs, type-checking/safety, playgrounds/workbooks, easier sharing, etc.

 ### RESEARCH